AmitaVarma/cs-205-project/README.md

 ### Additional Replicability Information

-According AWS, an m5.xlarge is promised:
+According to AWS, an m5.xlarge is promised:

 vCPUs: 4